-- Financial support for full-time graduate students may be available from a variety of sources.
-These include:
+Financial Support for graduate students may be available from a variety of sources and may include:

 - External scholarships, fellowship and other merit awards from governmental, industrial and other granting bodies in Canada.